hanxiao/benchmark/.github/README-template.md

 This repository tracks the network latency of different GNES versions.
 It gets updated when the [GNES master](https://github.com/gnes-ai/gnes) is updated or a new [GNES version is released](https://github.com/gnes-ai/gnes/releases).

-Please don't write the content of this file manually, as it will be overrided during the update anyway.
+Please don't change the content of this file manually, as it will be overwritten during the update anyway.

 ## Run Test